Vars-Ulrich/quartz/public/Amazon Web Services/AWS Products/Chatbot.md

 - **Configure SNS Topics or CloudWatch Alarms**: Set up AWS SNS topics or CloudWatch alarms that you want to monitor.
 AWS Chatbot uses these services to push notifications to your chat application.

 - **Interact Through Chat**: Once configured, team members can receive notifications and execute commands directly from their chat interface.
-For instance, you can query the status of an EC2 instance or trigger a Lambda function right from Slack or Amazon Chime.
+For instance, you can query the status of an [[Elastic Cloud Compute|EC2]] instance or trigger a Lambda function right from Slack or Amazon Chime.

 ### Benefits